How to Conduct E-discovery: A Guide for Law Firms

 Security

-Data security is critical for law firms, and it’s imperative that any e-discovery software for law firms is able to protect client information and data—so be sure to carefully vet potential providers for their security standards, practices, and safeguards.
+Data security is critical when lawyers conduct e-discovery, and it’s imperative that any e-discovery software for law firms is able to protect client information and data—so be sure to carefully vet potential providers for their security standards, practices, and safeguards.

 You can learn more about data security for law firms here.